 Monofocal – Monofocal IOLs are for near focus, mid-distance focus, and distant focus.
 Only one out of three can be selected and after surgery, the focus cannot be changed.

-Multifocal – Multifocal IOLs are designed to provide focus of both distance and near objects, in contrast to monofocal intraocular lenses which has only one focal point and correct distance vision.
+Multifocal – Multifocal IOLs are designed to provide the focus of both distance and near objects, in contrast to monofocal intraocular lenses which have only one focal point and correct distance vision.

 Who may be good candidates for multifocal IOLs?